 How to push results further

-- Name both characters’ roles, not just a pairing — the eunuch’s specific role changes the song
+- Name both characters’ roles, not just a pairing — the eunuch’s specific role changes the whole song

 - Generate three versions with different core repeated phrases and pick the most singable